 Following on from the video, I now have five more samples curing:

-We'll have a look at them in about 3 months using the same techniques as in the video.
-As soon as there are some results, we'll let you know via Cembytes.
+I'll have a look at them in about 3 months using the same techniques as in the fine limestone video.
+As soon as there are some results, I will let you know via Cembytes.